 - Comprehensive AWIPS intro for convective warning decision making

 - Delivery Method

 - 1. VLab web pages with job sheets

-- 2. WES-2 Bridge practice videos
+- 2. WES-2 Bridge (local) practice videos

 - 3. AWIPS Proficiency Test

+- 4. WES -2 Bridge (cloud) practice videos

+- 5. Hazard Services Proficiency Test

 - Prerequisite: RAC Orientation

-- Expected Completion Time: 15 30 hours
+- Expected Completion Time: 20 35 hours

 The AWIPS Convective Warning Fundamentals is a comprehensive introduction to all the AWIPS convective warning-related tools.
-You will need this when you start implementing RAC training into the RAC warning decision making exercises and simulations in the workshop primer and at the workshop.
 All RAC students must take it, including "experienced" forecasters, because it's important that everyone have the same WDTD approved skill set and be on the same page when they work together as a warning team in our Workshop simulations.

-The delivery method is a blend of VLab and WES-2 Bridge.
+The delivery method is a blend of VLab, local WES-2 Bridge, and cloud WES-2 Bridge.
 Most of the VLab web pages and job sheets are taken on the live AWIPS.
-The practice videos must be taken on the WES-2 Bridge.
+The initial practice videos must be taken on the local WES-2 Bridge workstation.
 Most of the content is independent of AWIPS builds, but there will be notes about any different AWIPS behaviors between builds in the VLab materials.
-The VLab job sheets and WES videos will prepare you to take a proficiency test that is proctored by your local facilitator.
+The VLab job sheets and WES videos will prepare you to take an AWIPS proficiency test that is proctored by your local facilitator.